380th Electromagnetic Warfare Squadron: Strategic bomber operations

-Reactivated in 1952 as a Strategic Air Command squadron, receiving Boeing B-29 Superfortress bombardment training from 90th Bombardment Wing, April–August 1952.
-Acted as a training squadron until 1954 when it replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
+The squadron was activated in 1952 as a Strategic Air Command squadron, receiving Boeing B-29 Superfortress bombardment training from 90th Bombardment Wing from April to August 1952.
+It acted as a training squadron until 1954 when it replaced its propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 In the early 1960s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
-B-47s began being sent to AMARC at Davis-Monthan in early 1965; was inactivated in March.
+B-47s began being sent to AMARC at Davis-Monthan in early 1965; and the squadron was inactivated in March.

 Space Operations

 Reactivated as the 380th Space Control Squadron in 2008, assuming the personnel and equipment of Detachment 1, 310th Space Group.
 Redesignated 380th Electromagnetic Warfare Squadron in December 2022.